-- Platforms or parklets must be used in all on-street dining, both parking spaces and travel lanes, unless the space is curbless. - Platforms and parklets must be flush with the curb to create a seamless extension of the sidewalk. - Platforms and parklets are limited to a maximum width of the on street parking space so as to not encroach upon any travel lanes 10' from curb edge. - Platforms and parklets will be built from durable materials such as wood or metal. - Parklets may extend taller than 36".
+- Platforms or parklets must be used in all on-street dining in both parking spaces and travel lanes, unless the space is curbless. - Platforms and parklets must be flush with the curb to create a seamless extension of the sidewalk. - Platforms and parklets are limited to a maximum width of the on street parking space so as to not encroach upon any travel lanes 10' from curb edge, or no more than 10' in the case of diagonal parking spaces. - Platforms and parklets will be built from durable materials such as wood or metal. - Parklets may extend taller than 36".
 The space above 36" must be primarily transparent (seethough) to maintain visibility of street level activity.
 In no case should height exceed 72".